 - Do I need to get renters’ insurance?
 It is highly recommended that you get renter’s insurance.
 Renter’s insurance protects the tenant’s personal property against fire, theft, and vandalism so you aren’t responsible.
 Most apartment complexes provide renters insurance through them.

 - Where are the best places to eat?
 Charlottesville offers a wide array of restaurants for every student’s taste.
 Some of the fan favorites are Christian’s Pizza, The Virginian, TEN Sushi, Sweethaus Cupcake Cafe, Grit Coffee Bar & Cafe, and Boylan Heights.

 - How can I make friends in Charlottesville?
 The best way to make new friends is to meet new people.
 Join university clubs, participate in events, rush or just go out to the bars.
 The more people you meet, the bigger your group of friends.

 Charlottesville is a great city with a lot to offer students.
 Each neighborhood provides its own unique atmosphere and things to do to keep you entertained.
-At The Standard, we can provide you with options for off grounds housing UVA students can look through to find the place that best matches their needs.
-Contact us today to learn more about our luxury apartments.
+At The Standard, we provide students with options for apartments in downtown Charlottesville, VA, that best match their needs.
+Contact us today to learn more about the luxurious features available at our apartments.